 Children are always welcome in the Creative Corner, an interactive play area with hands-on materials.
 Families will enjoy the bi-annual Family Fun Day with special entertainment and artist demonstrations for the youngest visitors.
 FREE Admission daily for all visitors.

 Museum of East Tennessee History – Located in the East Tennessee History Center, the Museum invites visitors to learn more about the people, places and events that have shaped the region.
 Guest will learn about atomic energy facilities and the Tennessee Valley Authority as well as other events through the more than 13,000 artifacts in the permanent collections.

 Rotating exhibits throughout the year focus on a unique aspect of East Tennessee.
 FREE Admission for children, adults and seniors on Sunday.
 Children 16 and under always FREE.

-McClung Museum of Natural History and Culture – The McClung Museum efforts began as early as 1937 when University of Tennessee Department of Anthropology began collecting artifacts of the prehistoric Indian groups of early Tennessee.
-Today, the Museum is home to 8 permanent exhibits that “advance understanding and appreciation of the earth and its peoples through the collection, preservation, study, interpretation, and exhibition of objects and data.”
+McClung Museum of Natural History and Culture – The McClung Museum efforts began as early as 1937, when the University of Tennessee Department of Anthropology began collecting artifacts of the prehistoric Indian groups of early Tennessee.
+Today, the museum is home to eight permanent exhibits that, “advance understanding and appreciation of the earth and its peoples through the collection, preservation, study, interpretation, and exhibition of objects and data.”

-The exhibits celebrate not only Tennessee but also Ancient Egypt and the Civil War.
-The Museum often hosts speakers and other special events like their monthly Family Fun Days.
+The exhibits feature not only Tennessee, but also Ancient Egypt and the Civil War.
+The museum often hosts speakers and other special events like their monthly Family Fun Days.
 FREE admission and parking.